gregertw/actingweb_firstapp/README.md

 ## Setup of Firebase Analytics

-Go to https://firebase.google.com/docs/flutter/setup to set up Firebase for Flutter.
-The procedure in its simplest form is to register the app identifier for iOS and Android (may be same or different, but is the same here) with Firebase using Add App.
+Go to https://firebase.google.com/docs/flutter/setup to set up Firebase for Flutter for your own app.
+The procedure in its simplest form is to register the app identifier for iOS and Android (may be same or different, but is the same in this app) with Firebase using Add App.
 You will then drop into this project your own GoogleService-Info.plist and google-services.json files.

 **Note!!** If you make a new project and don't just modify this project, make sure you add GoogleService-Info.plist